 The soldiers leader explains that they come from over 200 years in the future.
 They have come to kill Styles who they claim will cause a third world war.
 According to the rebels Styles is a radical who will blow up all of the delegates, and himself too when he holds the conference in a few days time.

 In a confrontation with the rebels, Jo Grant is accidentally sent forward into the rebels time.
-The Doctor then follows the rebels back to their time, where he discovers much to his horror, that his archenemies the Daleks now rule the future they come from.
+The Doctor then follows the rebels back to their time, where he discovers much to his horror that the Daleks now rule the earth.

 After the world war that Sytles kicked off destroyed most of humanity, the Daleks saw their opportunity and conquered what was left of the human race.
 Most humans were rounded up into labour camps where they were forced to build weapons for the Daleks and mine the planet earth for resources.